Switching your print on demand supplier? Get in touch with us here

 • Business

 Personal accounts are designed for individuals who only intend to sell on a small scale or as a hobby.
 They allow up to 250 free listings per month before insertion fees kick in.
-Insertion fees vary by category, ranging from free listings for musical instruments to $0.35 per item for collectibles such as trading cards to $300 for certain types of real estate ads.
+Insertion fees vary by category, ranging from free listings for musical instruments to $0.35 per item for collectibles such as trading cards to $1.50 for certain types of real estate ads.

 Business accounts have five pricing tiers that offer progressively higher numbers of free insertions per month and progressively lower fees for monthly subscriptions, insertions, and final valuations:

-• Basic: $21.95 per month for an annual subscription, with 1,000 free fixed-priced listings a month and $0.25 per listing after that, and 250 free auction listings in select categories per month and $0.25 per listing after that.
+• Basic: $21.95 per month with an annual subscription, with 1,000 free fixed-priced listings a month and $0.25 per listing after that, and 250 free auction listings in select categories per month and $0.25 per listing after that.

-• Premium: $59.95 per month for an annual subscription, with 10,000 free fixed-priced listings a month and $0.10 per listing after that, and 500 free auction listings in select categories per month and $0.15 per listing after that
+• Premium: $59.95 per month with an annual subscription, with 10,000 free fixed-priced listings a month and $0.10 per listing after that, and 500 free auction listings in select categories per month and $0.15 per listing after that

-• Anchor: $299.95 per month for an annual subscription, with 25,000 free fixed-priced listings a month and $0.05 per listing after that, 1,000 free auction listings in select categories per month, and $0.10 per listing after that.
+• Anchor: $299.95 per month with an annual subscription, with 25,000 free fixed-priced listings a month and $0.05 per listing after that, 1,000 free auction listings in select categories per month, and $0.10 per listing after that.

-• Enterprise: $2,999.95 per month for an annual subscription, with 100,000 free fixed-priced listings a month and $0.05 per listing after that, 2,500 free auction listings in select categories per month, and $0.10 per listing after that.
+• Enterprise: $2,999.95 per month with an annual subscription, with 100,000 free fixed-priced listings a month and $0.05 per listing after that, 2,500 free auction listings in select categories per month, and $0.10 per listing after that.

 Final valuation fees are lower for business plans above the starter tier, with fee percentages varying by product category.